The TASEP speed process: Introduction

 Thus $\mu$ is a measure supported on $[-1,1]^\Z$.
-It is clear from simulations (and our results below) that $\mu$ is not a product measure, i.e.\ that the speeds are not independent.
-Figure~\ref{fig:speeds} shows a portion of the process.
-Some aspects of this process were studied in \cite{FGM}.
+It is clear from simulations (and our results below) that $\mu$ is not a product measure, that is, that the speeds are not independent.
+Figure~\ref{fig:speeds} shows